On the vanishing cycles of a meromorphic function on the complement of its poles: Polar curves and Milnor numbers at the indeterminacy locus

 We conclude that the space $X$ is built up starting from a fibre $F$, then moving it within a fibration with a finite number of isolated singularities.
-By the above connectivity results and by Switzer's result \cite[Proposition 6.13]{Sw}, at each singular point one has to attach a number of $n$-cells, equal to the local Milnor number, resp. the polar Milnor number.
-The total number of cells is the sum of all these Milnor numbers. \end{proof} \end{piece} \begin{piece} \begin{corollary} If $f$ has an isolated $\cG$-singularity at $\xi$ the we have the homotopy equivalence $B_{\e,i} \cap F_{D_a}/ B_{\e,i} \cap F_\eta \simeq \bigvee S^n$. \fin \end{corollary} \end{piece} As another consequence, we get the Betti numbers of the vanishing homology in case of isolated $\cG$-singularities (see Proposition \ref{t:conc}).
-This result extends the known formula in case of polynomial functions \cite[Corollary 3.5]{ST}. \begin{piece} \begin{corollary} Let $f$ have isolated $\cG$-singularities at $a\in \bC$ with respect to some $\partial \tau$ stratification $\cG$.
-Then:
+By the above connectivity result and by Switzer's result \cite[Proposition 6.13]{Sw}, at each singular point one has to attach a number of cells of dimensions $\ge n$.
+In fact the cells to be attached are of dimension precisely $n$, by the following reason.
+We may apply the duality Proposition \ref{t:conc}(b) and invoke Corollary \ref{c:spheres}, which show that the relative homology $H_*(F_{D_a},F_s)$ is concentrated in dimension $n$.

+Then one can map a bouquet of $n$ spheres into $F_D/F_s$ such that this map is an isomorphism in homology.
+This implies, by Whitehead's theorem, that the map induces an isomorphism of homotopy groups.
+(Remark that $F_D/F_s$ is simply connected whenever $n\ge 2$).
+Since we work with analytic objects, therefore triangulable, the space $F_D/F_s$ is a CW-complex.
+For CW-complexes, weak homotopy equivalence coincides with homotopy equivalence.

+Let us remark that the total number of $n$-cells is the sum of the local Milnor numbers, resp. the polar Milnor numbers.
+This ends the proof of our theorem.

+As consequence, we get the relative Betti numbers (see Proposition \ref{t:conc}).
+This may be compared to similar formulas in case of polynomial functions \cite{ST}.